RavensbourneWebMedia/Digital_Advertising/projects/Digital_Advertising/README.md

 ####3.
 A Pitch Presentation (Supplied as **both** PDF and PPT/KEYNOTE/GOOGLE SLIDES ECT).

-> This may be modified after summative presentation to reflect any feedback received in the session.

 > Please remember to supply versions of your presentations that are easily opened for unit assessment.
 It is your responsibility to make sure that markers can see your work.

 ####4.
 A Blog Log (1 x A4 PDF Only) containing links to the blog posts that you have published each week for the course.